 Choosing a Graphics Card

-Some graphics cards use a dual back plate which allows for extra cooling, so check that the case has enough free expansion ports.
+Some graphics cards use a dual back plate, which allows for extra cooling, so check that the case has enough free expansion ports.

 Choosing RAM